wp-plugins/wordbooker/readme.txt

 - Minor change to the refresh token process to reduce load on the server.
 - Added code to delete records from Wordbooker Comments table when a comment is deleted from the blog.
 - Changes to the Status Fetch to reduce incidents of incorrect status messages being posted.
-- Added option to Comment Admin page to remove a comment entry from the Wordbooker Comments table
+- Added option to Comment Admin page to remove a comment entry from the Wordbooker Comments table.

 = Version 2.1.18  03/09/2012 =
 - Rollback some changes in the curl include file which were from 2.2

 = Version 2.1.17  02/09/2012 =
 - Changes to the IPv6 options to curl - option is disabled unless IPv6 available in curl